cloudera/terraform-provider-cdp/README.md

 ## Filing Bugs

-Create a Github Issue, or file a JIRA (for Cloudera-only) using the `CDPCP` project using the cdp terraform provider component.
+Create a GitHub Issue, or file a JIRA (for Cloudera-only) using the `CDPCP` project using the cdp terraform provider component.

 Generate logs by setting the `TF_LOG` environment variable to any value and capturing the output, for example by running
 ```